 Provision in the College continues to meet the needs of a number of distinct groups: 16-18 year olds who are mainly full-time students at the College; those aged 19+ who attend either part-time or full-time provision either at the main College campuses or community venues, Higher Education students and those who are employed and attend the College as part of their work-based training as well as programmes for unemployed learners.
+The college curriculum developments target the needs of all our learner groups, ensuring they have an excellent educational experience at the college and make the necessary progress to take the next steps in their educational and career journey.

-Each group has specific needs which require different approaches to curriculum delivery.
-Each curriculum area offers provision from Entry Level to Level 3 so that individuals can study at the most appropriate level and progress accordingly.
-In some areas there is also Level 4/5 provision which meets the strategic aims of the college to expand the growing HE provision.
+Each curriculum area within the college offers provision from Level 1 to Level 3 so that individuals can study at the most appropriate level and progress accordingly.
+Where appropriate curriculum areas will also offer entry level provision.
+In some areas, there is also Level 4/5 provision which meets the college's strategic aims to expand the growing HE (Higher Education) provision.